Linuxfabrik/monitoring-plugins/README.md

 # Python-based Checks for Icinga

 This git repo provides various Python-based check plugins for Nagios compatible monitoring systems like Nagios and Icinga.
+All checks are written and tested on Fedora >= 30 and CentOS 7.

 ## Hints